SarveshBTelang/TrueNotion-AI-Backend-Server/README.md

 Available on Kaggle:
 https://www.kaggle.com/datasets/watts2/glove6b50dtxt (Author: Ashish Lal)

-⚠️ **Important**: Convert GloVe file into the Word2Vec format using the glove2word2vec tool (saved in tools folder).
-Then, save it under path "models/glove-wiki-gigaword-50" and load it with the python KeyedVectors library for seamless integration into your project.
+⚠️ **Important**: Before running docker, convert GloVe file into the Word2Vec format using the glove2word2vec tool (saved in tools folder).
+Then, save it under path "models/glove-wiki-gigaword-50" and load it with the python KeyedVectors library.

 You can explore a lot more and accurate vector embedding models with txt files, however looking at the currently available sources (May 2025) this Glove-50 model turns out to be having the lowest size (167 mb).